danzabarr/Messager/README.md

     <th>password</th>
   </tr>
 </table>

+To run the server using a public/external IP address, you will need to set up port forwarding.

 Messager is built using <b>Maven</b> and an executable jar file for the client program is available here: <a href="https://github.com/danzabarr/Messager/tree/main/out/artifacts/Messager_jar">out/artifacts/Messager_jar/Messager.jar</a>